usk81/stellarblade-tattoo-mod/README.md

 # Tattoo mod for Stellar Blade

+Adds black and white tattoos onto the skin portion of EVE.

+> This mod changes base skin textures that most outfits share, so whatever other mod that also changes skin textures may most probably break.
+> Therefore, the files are created for each base skin texture.

 ## Download Link

 > Data is maintained on github, but mods are distributed through NexusMod.